LuCian532506oHenDRIX/TzLCqwmY/6zs4l/lB-f7/TqW/yR50EP/cloud-management_msNgO_1747937115.txt.md

   provisioning applications (e.g. a PaaS API) or provisioning Kubernetes clusters.
 * Providing or mandating a configuration language (for example, CUE).
-Crossplane provides a declarative API that may be targeted by arbitrary configuration languages, and extension points that may be powered by arbitrary languages.
+Crossplane languages, and extension points that may be powered by arbitrary languages.
 * Enabling the use of Crossplane extensions without using Crossplane and vice versa; this is not supported and may result in undefined behavior.